eikofee/eikonomiya-data/README.md

 Field name | Available values | Description
 ---|---|---
 `attribute` | Stat Symbol | The secondary attribute of the weapon.
 Does **not** include supplementary effect in the weapon passive.
-`passive` | Effect Object | Description of the passive.
+`passive` | Effect Object[] | Description of the passive.
 Remember to use arrays in the `value` field of Buff Objects for each refinement level.
-Can be an array.

 ## DMG Formula reminder
 ```